Table of Contents

 - Workplace discrimination cost employers $398 million as a result of litigation and voluntary resolution in 2017, never mind the annual estimated cost of losing and replacing workers who leave their jobs due to unfairness and discrimination, which was estimated at whopping $64 billion back in 2012.

-Karen Blackett, who was appointed the race equality business champion by form UK Prime Minister Theresa May and serves as the UK manager of multinational advertising agency WPP and UK CEO of media investment firm GroupM, is a vocal proponent of the importance of DEI data, and not just lumping it together to get an average.
+Karen Blackett, who was appointed the race equality business champion by former UK Prime Minister Theresa May and serves as the UK manager of multinational advertising agency WPP and UK CEO of media investment firm GroupM, is a vocal proponent of the importance of DE&I data, and not just lumping it together to get an average.

 - Whether using smartphones, laptops, notebooks, audio/video formats, portable kiosks or paper, confidentiality is a must because it establishes trust.
 And trust is an imperative for honesty and candor.

 - Look for a DE&I survey approach developed by experts (like WorkTango).
 One that addresses the different languages and accessibility needs in your organization.
 One that helps you visualize your position by looking at the demographic makeup of your workforce.
 Ask existing or customized survey questions that invite employees to share their unique knowledge and experiences.
 Solicit information that looks at diversity, equity and inclusion from various angles and contrasts workplace experiences, such as: